viadermil/Job-Requisition-Aging-SLA-Compliance-Dashboard/README.md

 ## 📈 Key Visuals
-- **Average Days Open by Department**
-Offers insights into how long requisitions remain open within each department, helping spot potential process delays.
+- **Average Days Open by Department** offers insights into how long requisitions remain open within each department, helping spot potential process delays.
-- **SLA Compliance Rate Gauge**
-Displays the percentage of requisitions closed within SLA by each recruiter to highlight adherence and areas for improvement.
+- **SLA Compliance Rate Gauge** displays the percentage of requisitions closed within SLA by each recruiter to highlight adherence and areas for improvement.
-- **Open Requisitions Table with Aging Bucket** Presents the current breakdown of requisition statuses (Open, Filled, Cancelled), giving a snapshot of hiring pipeline activity.
+- **Open Requisitions Table with Aging Bucket** presents the current breakdown of requisition statuses (Open, Filled, Cancelled), giving a snapshot of hiring pipeline activity.
 - **Top 10 Longest Open Requisitions**
-Highlights the requisitions that have been open the longest (filtered to only those still open), helping prioritize follow-ups on overdue roles.
+highlights the requisitions that have been open the longest (filtered to only those still open), helping prioritize follow-ups on overdue roles.

 ## 📂 File
 - `job_requisition_sla_dashboard.csv` – sample dataset with 100 requisition records